Rough I-statistical convergence of sequences: Introduction and background

-Further this notion of rough convergence has been extended to rough statistical convergence by Aytar \cite{Ay} using the notion of natural density of $\mathbb N$ in a similar way as usual notion of convergence was extended to statistical convergence.
-More work can be found in \cite{Pr1, Pr2}.
-Further the notion of rough statistical convergence was generalized to rough $I$-convergence by Pal et. al. \cite{Pa} using ideals of $\mathbb N$.
-More investigation and application on this line can be found in \cite{Pr3, Pa}.
+The concept of rough convergence was first introduced by Phu \cite{Ph2}.
+Further this notion of rough convergence has been extended to rough statistical convergence by Aytar \cite{Ay2} using the notion of natural density of $\mathbb N$ in a similar way as usual notion of convergence was extended to statistical convergence.
+More work can be found in (\cite{Ma1}, \cite{Ma2}).
+Further the notion of rough statistical convergence was generalized to rough $I$-convergence by Pal et.al. \cite{Pal} using ideals of $\mathbb N$.
+More investigation and application on this line can be found in (\cite{Ma3}, \cite{Pal}).
 So naturally one can think if the new notion of $I$-statistical convergence can be introduced in the theory of rough convergence.

-In this paper we introduce and study the notion of rough $I$-statistical convergence in a normed linear space $\left(X,\left\|.\right\|\right)$ which naturally extends the notions of rough convergence as well as rough statistical convergence in a new way.
+In this chapter we introduce and study the notion of rough $I$-statistical convergence in a normed linear space $\left(X,\left\|.\right\|\right)$ which naturally extends the notions of rough convergence as well as rough statistical convergence in a new way.
 We also define the set of all rough $I$-statistical limits of a sequence and proved some topological properties of this set.